Dunstanburgh Castle and Wind turbines from the sea

 Please visit the Events page for forthcoming events in Autumn 2015

 The May 2015 edition of City & County has been added under City & County pages

 For up dated information on the work of the N&N Society look in the News Section of our Website

-The Northumberland and Newcastle Society
+The Northumberland & Newcastle Society was founded in 1924.

 Our urban and rural environments face many threats as well as offering new opportunities for enhancement.
 We care about our environment and work to ensure that any development is acceptable and sympathetic to its surroundings.
 Find out more about us.

 As individuals we often feel powerless to influence decisions about planning matters that affect our quality of our lives.
 We work with other bodies at local and national level on major issues.
 To find out more, visit our caseload page.